efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB1/U1LAB1.md

 **Directions**:

-- Turn your list of appearances into a table with a title, date, a picture, and a description.
+- Turn your achievements section into a table with a title, date, picture, and description.
-- You may have noticed that some your page is styled with colors.
+- You may have noticed that some your page is already styled with colors.
 Add IDs and class names where appropriate and see if you can fiddle with the colors on your page.
 Use the example lab to help you.

 **Reflection Questions:**